fvanzee/fvanzee.github.io/wwwroot/blogs/a_blazor_webassembly_static_site_on_github_pages.md

 <br>

 To resolve this you can add a `404.html` page next to your `index.html`.
-GitHub page will load this page on `404` results, so it can be leveraged to rewrite to the root, while retaining path information in query parameters.
+GitHub Pages will load this file on `404` results, so it can be leveraged to rewrite to the root, while retaining path information in query parameters.

 Get the `404.html` page I am using [HERE](https://raw.githubusercontent.com/rafgraph/spa-github-pages/refs/heads/gh-pages/404.html)!